 What isn’t camp?
 In the two essays which comprise this tiny volume, an influential conception of contemporary bildung is developed: camp culture is the amalgam of the high and the low which eschews earnestness in favour of prising out delicate sensibilities from a careful bricolage of cultural inputs.
 Camp is careful insofar as one must always be on the look-out not to affirm the obvious.
 Be too quick to praise the best and you become dry as a stick.
 Simply put, ‘camp is dandyism in the age of mass culture’ (p27).
 The dandy must know which exquisite cultural artifacts to value, and which moral censures to flout.
 The values in the epigrams woven into Wilde’s writing cannot be lived without contradiction, and the tensions resulting from this should be experienced as a liberation as opposed to the sturm und drang of the beautiful soul.
 Replace artifacts and morals with products and causes and you have camp.

-If, as Sontag suggests, camp sensibility, as precursor to postmodern hip, emanated largely from Jews and homosexuals in metropolitan centres, today it has become divorced from physical location or specific oppressed group.
+If, as Sontag proposes, camp sensibility, as precursor to postmodern hip, emanated largely from Jews and homosexuals in metropolitan centres, today it has become divorced from physical location or specific oppressed group.
 To each their own camp, but in the process, the organic style has run aground against the 0/1 of code.
 The shifting performances of gender and the necessary ambiguities of wit are hard to maintain in a culture where everything is recorded, where affiliations must be explicit, and where a love of pop is no longer ironic.
 Edgy and insecure, it is the assertion of the bad for moral grounds.
 Camp today is just no fun.